 El árbol de la vida y la abundancia

-fabric of every subject that inhabits it.
+The Tree of Life and Abundance, drawing by Don Abel Rodríguez representing the founding myth of the Nonuya people, can be understood as an architectural plan that allows us to understand the poetic space of the existence of his nation.
+Every human construction responds to the needs of a particular time, place and culture and allows the manifestation of the symbolic fabric of every subject that inhabits it.
 To this extent, the Tree of Life and Abundance illustrates the instructions expressed in the myth.
 Instructions that allow man not only to co-habit with other humans, but with the entire natural world.
 Through the years and collaborative work, Don Abel has transmitted his knowledge to his son Wilson, who participates in this exhibition demonstrating

 this generous process of surrender and nutrition.

+In Carolina Caycedo’s work, Water appears as a metaphysical entity whose material manifestation is fundamental to the existence of all beings.
+Water systems are complex universes governed by their own rules that generate particular cultures and societies.
 In most allegories of Native American cultures, water expresses the feminine power that looks after everything and that acquires healing qualities.
 If these water systems are altered, the consequences appear in all physical and spiritual dimensions.
 In Colombia, for example, large population displacements are related to the construction of hydroelectric dams.
 In the work Everything that enters, everything that comes out, the sacks become a document that allows to track the tension between the rural and the

 industrial, the fruits that the land gives and the products they become.
 From this palimpsest created with a plot of sacks, Carolina proposes a simultaneous and timeless reading of the reality of the countryside and its relationship with the city.